setvisible/ArrowDL/web-extension/extension/README.md

     .\make.bat --output-directory .

-See `.appveyor` script for packaging to .ZIP and .XPI files.
+See the Github Workflows script for packaging to .ZIP and .XPI files.